-Mariner Finance p.l.c is a public limited company incorporated in Malta with registration number C31514 and has its registered address at 44, Main Street, St. Julians, Malta.
+Mariner Finance p.l.c is a public limited company incorporated in Malta with registration number C31514 and has its registered address at 37, Censu Tabone Street, St. Julians, Malta.

 The company acts as an investment and holding company, whilst the Group is engaged in the investment, development and operation of sea terminals, namely in Riga, Latvia as well as property development.
-As disclosed in note 25, it has issued bonds which are listed on the Malta Stock Exchange.
+As disclosed in note 24, it has issued bonds which are listed on the Malta Stock Exchange.

-The financial statements have been prepared under the historical cost basis, except for available-for-sale financial assets, derivative financial instruments and investment property which are stated at their fair value, and land and buildings which are stated at their revalued amounts, and in accordance with International Financial Reporting Standards as adopted by the EU.
+The financial statements have been prepared under the historical cost basis, except for, derivative financial instruments and investment property which are stated at their fair value, and land and buildings which are stated at their revalued amounts, and in accordance with International Financial Reporting Standards as adopted by the EU.
 The significant accounting policies are set out below.